 • Is an “Unplugged” Learning Tool Long periods of time on electronics have been shown to increase brain atrophy and lower cognitive functioning (Psychology Today, Victoria L. Dunckley, MD).
 Piano is an activity that gets you away from your screens and gives you hours of unplugged learning and entertainment.

-Adult Piano classes are held on Thursday evenings from 6:30 to 7:30 in the piano lab (320) in the Davis Building.
+The Spring ’23 class will be held on Monday evenings from 6 pm to 7 pm in the piano lab (320) in the Davis Building.

 Students must register for the class, seating is limited.
 A minimum enrollment is needed to confirm the class.
 The cost is $230, class book(s) are included in the cost.